Abukodonosor/UnitFramework/README.md

 }

-//Example how to inherit class from this package class Ticket extends UnitLib.default.classTemplate {
+//Example how to inherit class from this package class Ticket extends UnitLibFactory.classTemplate {

     constructor(){
         super();